kjohnbaba/XpTrack/README.md

 # Work in Progress

-A static android program that will keep track of multiple things.
+A simple android program that will keep track of multiple things.
+Currently barebones, and I will slowly decide what functions to add later on.

 Made using android studio and java.